bloominstituteoftechnology/cs-module-project-algorithms/notes.md

 - no calculations are done until you reach base case, then they roll back up
 - requires lots of memeory
 - Very good for tree traversals and binary search

+moving zeros
+    - rearranges a list
+    - putting non zeros to the front of the list

 Eating Cookies
     - recursion